sagan/simplegoproxy/README.md

 ### URL encryption

 Instead of putting the plain text target url inside the entrypoint url.
-If request signing is enabled, simplegoproxy also accepts the "encrypted form entrypoint url" in which the target url exists as cipher text.
+If request signing is enabled, Simplegoproxy also accepts the "encrypted form entrypoint url" in which the target url exists as cipher text.

 To get the encrypted form entrypoint url, use the `-encrypt` flag with `-sign` when signing an url using CLI; Or check the "Encrypt" checkbox in Admin UI.